danbauman77/tophat/README.md

 <p><h2><strong>Okay...
 What Makes a Nonqualified Deferred Compensation Plan "Unfunded" Instead of "Funded?"</strong></h2></p>

-<p>The "unfunded" or "funded" nature of a plan indicates how its future payments will financed.</p>
+<p>The "unfunded" or "funded" nature of a plan indicates how its future payments will be financed.</p>

 <p>When a deferred compensatioin plan is "funded," an employer is actively and systemically setting aside cash in advance to cover the employer's obligations as defined by the deferred-compensation contractual arrangement.<sup>4</sup></p>